 Your computer comes with the following IBM-installed drives:

-- A 3.5-inch diskette drive in bay 4. - A 3.5-inch hard disk drive in bay 3.
+- A 3.5-inch diskette drive in bay 4.

+- A 3.5-inch hard disk drive in bay 3.

-If your computer has a preinstalled CD-ROM drive, it is installed in bay 1.
+- A CD-ROM drive in bay 1.

 The following illustration shows the location of the drive bays in your computer.